brenneradam/final_project_5001/README.md

 Current wallet amount: $100.00
 ```

 Looks like a good old-fashioned push - once the hand finishes and our wallet amount is updated, we will be asked if we'd like to play another hand.
-If we opt to play another hand 'Y', another hand will begin.
+If we opt to play another hand, another hand will begin.
 In this example, lets end the gameplay and return to the program menu.

 ```console
 Want to play another hand (Y/N)?: N